N-Wouda/N-Wouda.github.io/pages/projects/index.md

 - A Python implementation of the adaptive large neighbourhood search (ALNS) metaheuristic.
   The package is available on the Python package index as `alns`; the repository is available [here](https://github.com/N-Wouda/ALNS).

-- A metaheuristic for a vehicle routing problem with complex loading constraints, using the `alns` package.
-The repository is available [here](https://github.com/N-Wouda/OR-Analysis).

 - A simulation model and web application studying the feasibility of personalised learning in Dutch secondary education.

-- A serious game introducing inventory management and logistics to learners between ten and twelve years old.
-The game is available [here](http://ontdeklogistiek.nl/game/) (both in Dutch and English - switch languages via the menu).